james-menzies/spotify_opus/README.md

 ## Roadmap

 - [x] Create underlying models
-- [ ]  Create the media view
+- [x] Create a view for logging in
-- [ ]  Create the main display view
+- [x] Create a view for viewing media
+- [x] Establish Oauth
+- [x] Implement controllers for handling logging in and out, including redirection
+- [x] Develop adapter for raw Spotify search data and display results.
-- [ ]  Implement OAuth
+- [ ] Develop feature for restricting media type.
-- [ ]  Integrate the search funtion to integrate
+- [ ] Create template for view of specific album
-- [ ]  Write a script that migrates the Beethoven repertoire
+- [ ] Implement routing to specific album